Sphere10/Hydrogen/docs/Blockchain/AMS.md

 1. A **"Private Key"** is a user secret that deterministically generates batches of OTS key-pairs.
 2. A **"Public Key"** is a merkle-root of a batch of OTS key-pairs.
 3. A **"Signature"** comprises of an OTS signature, an OTS public key to validate that signature, and a merkle-proof of that key within a "batch".
-4. Signature verification entails both the underlying OTS verification algorithm and a merkle-proof verification of the key.
+4. Signature verification entails both the underlying OTS verification algorithm and a merkle-proof verification of the OTS key in the batch.

 ### 2.1 Notation & Definitions